-It's essential for electrical contractors to implement proper risk management precautions to limit costly insurance claims and lawsuits.
-Such measures can offer various benefits, such as greater customer satisfaction, bolstered employee safety, fewer liability concerns and a lowered potential for property damage.
+It's essential for carpentry contractors to implement proper risk management precautions to limit costly insurance claims and lawsuits.
+Such preventive measures can also offer various benefits, such as greater customer satisfaction, bolstered employee safety, fewer liability concerns and a lowered potential for property damage.

-Although this resource provides a range of loss control strategies, electrical contractors don't have to establish their risk management programs alone.
+Although this resource provides a range of loss control strategies, carpentry contractors don't have to establish their risk management programs alone.
 Working with a qualified and experienced insurance professional can make all the difference.
-Contact us today to discuss insurance solutions and additional loss control techniques for electrical contractors.
+Contact us today to discuss insurance solutions and additional loss control techniques for carpentry contractors.

-ToughComp 212-390-8772 info@toughcomp.com
+TOUGHCOMP - 212-390-8772 -INFO@TOUGHCOMP.COM